 32. Dry and Crusty Nose or Skin

 Adding a teaspoon of flax seed oil to the dog’s food daily often helps.
 Dry noses and other dry skin complaints.
 Some dogs respond well to a children's multivitamin supplement (especially if they include vitamin B complex).
+I have also tried Mazola corn oil and this works extremely well.
+Vaseline on the nose also helps the dryness.
 However if the problems persists see your Vet.

 33. The Alpha Myth

 Please do not follow the ludicrous assumption that we can be the Alpha in the dog pack.
 This is biologically impossible.
 Dogs are what is known as conspecific, that means they can only truly pack up with their own kind.
 Unlike birds, dogs do not bond and lock onto the first thing they see when they are born.
 Dogs know when they meet another dog.
 When they meet humans they see us as a different species but intrinsically locked into their life as a resource of high value.

 What is vital is that rather than pretending we are the Alpha we should train our dogs that we are controllers of resources and as such we will gain their respect in that position.
 Please read the Alpha Myth for the full story on how to get the best from your dogs.
 How many Wolves have you seen ignoring each other when they come back from the hunt?
 And how many have numbers on there back so they know when it is their turn to eat?
 Not many I would imagine.
 Because it simply does not happen in the wild.

 Before you consider early "Neutering" (the generic term for Spaying and Castration) ask yourself would you do this to an immature child?
 The detrimental effects are well known in humans but not so well known in our pets.
 When we neuter we remove/reduce three very important hormones Oestrogen, Progesterone, and Testosterone.
 All dogs male and female have these hormones. by what degree each hormone is present determines the sex of the animal.